Compare Pet Insurance in New Zealand

 Mixed breeds and certain healthy breeds typically have lower premiums:

-• Mixed breed dogs (10-20% below average purebred premiums)
+• Mixed breed dogs (typically less than equivalent purebred premiums)

 • Border Collies (generally healthy working breed)